Fillmore Central Panthers host SNC Quad

 In the 170 pound match Jacob Stoner posted a 6-3 decision over Devon Carel and Hunter Lukes was open at 195 to account for the final scoring.

-Fairbury’s wins were recorded by Kazz Hyson at 285, Riley Armer at 160 and Ashton McCown at 182.
+Fairbury’s win were recorded by Kazz Hyson at 285; Riley Armer at 160 and Ashton McCown at 182.

 Fillmore Central 46, Thayer Central 22

-Thayer Central versus Fillmore Central was a well fought battle with the Panthers jumping out to a 21-6 lead behind heavyweight Connor Asche’s pin of Dahrran Cast in 20 seconds.
+Thayer Central and Fillmore Central was a well fought battle with the Panthers jumping out to a 21-6 lead behind heavyweight Connor Asche’s pin of Dahrran Cast in 20 seconds.

 A Meyer win over Triston Wells by the final score of 9-0 and an open weight class for the Titans at 113 pounds made it 15-0.